chiku-samugari/papply/README.markdown

-# PAPPLY - a macro for partial application
+# PAPPLY - macros for partial application

 PAPPLY is a macro family that offers a shorthand form to write the partial application of fucntions.